ml4health/ml4health.github.io/2017_content/pages/call_for_papers.md

 #### What parts of Healthcare are Ripe for Disruption by Machine Learning Right Now?

+A workshop at the Thirty-First Annual Conference on Neural Information Processing Systems (NIPS 2017).

 TODO2017: NOTE THIS IS STILL AN UNOFFICIAL DRAFT.